Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

-I really like this package and it's usually the first dependency I pull for my new projects (I'll leave the discussion about whether it's worth depending on another package for something simple like this for some other time).
+I really like this package and it's usually the first dependency I pull for my new projects (I'll leave the discussion about whether it's worth depending on another package for something as simple as this for some other time).
 In my opinion, this package should have been the part of the standard library in the first place.